jpk516/IsItOpenMobile/README.md

 # Is it Open?

 "Is it Open?" is a mobile companion app to the popular web application designed specifically for college students in Columbia, MO.
 This user-friendly app helps students find bars and food outlets that are currently open, providing them with up-to-date information on operating hours, locations, and available services.
 Whether you're looking for a late-night snack or planning your next outing, "Is it Open?" has you covered.
+# DO NOT CHANGE THE MINIMUM DEPLOYMENT PAST iOS 16.2.
+I DON'T WANT TO UPDATE MY iPHONE.
 ## Features

 - **Real-time Information**: Get the latest updates on which bars and food outlets are open near you.